 Sensa is said to be “clinically proven”.
 To back up this claim, the website mentions a 6-month-long study that consisted of 1436 people.
 The average weight of the people in the study was 208 lbs.

 At the end of the study, those who received Sensa lost an average of 30.5 lbs (about 15% of their body weight).
 The people not using Sensa lost only 2 pounds.

 I have some problems with this Sensa study.

-1. The study does not look like “published peer reviewed” study that typically is found in medical/science journals.
-In fact, the pdf file for this study actually says “Abstract”.
-An abstract is a summary of a study and may not be peer reviewed.
-I often see abstracts listed as “proof” for supplements but they don’t hold as much weight as a study that has been published in a medical/science journal.
+1. The study does not look like a “published peer-reviewed” study that is typically found in medical/science journals.
+In fact, the pdf file for this study actually says “Abstract.”
+An abstract is a summary of a study and may not be peer-reviewed.
+I often see abstracts listed as “proof” for supplements, but they don’t hold as much weight as a study that has been published in a medical/science journal.

-3. The study did measure “body mass index” (BMI).
-The people in this study had a BMI of about 30 which classifies them as “obese”.
+3. The researchers measured “body mass index” (BMI).
+The people in this study had a BMI of about 30, classifying them as “obese”.

-Unfortunately the researchers did not appear measure body fat.
+Unfortunately, the researchers did not appear to measure body fat.
 Considering that they were testing a weight loss supplement, I personally think this was an error.

 The study does indicate that people lost an average of about 30 “pounds” but: